 Be warned of fakes!

 Dishonest people can easily fake paperwork.
-Many people sell their dogs with fake Kennel Club pedigrees but would never actually consider paying the cost of a registration fee, as they don’t want to spend a penny more than they have to.
+Many people sell their dogs with fake Kennel Club pedigrees but would never actually consider paying the cost of a registration fee.
 It is quick and easy to find out whether a dog is truly registered with the Kennel Club, so check your potential puppy online, before you buy!

-Even if you have verified that your dog is registered with the Kennel Club there are still steps that you should take to make sure that you pick the best breeder possible.
+Even if you have verified that your dog is registered with the Kennel Club there are still steps that you should take to ensure you pick the best breeder.
 Remember:

 Check the health tests.